-Kronos implemented significant increases in TiO2 selling prices throughout 2010 and the first six months of 2011.
-Kronos' average TiO2 selling prices were 39% higher in the second quarter of 2011 as compared to the second quarter of 2010, and its average selling prices at the end of the second quarter of 2011 were 10% higher as compared to the end of the first quarter of 2011 and 20% higher as compared to the end of 2010.
-As a result, and based on expected continuation of strong demand levels and increases in manufacturing costs discussed below, Kronos anticipates its average selling prices will continue to increase significantly during the remainder of 2011.
+Kronos implemented significant increases in TiO2 selling prices throughout 2010 and the first nine months of 2011.
+Kronos' average TiO2 selling prices were 41% higher in the third quarter of 2011 as compared to the third quarter of 2010, and its average selling prices at the end of the third quarter of 2011 were 10% higher as compared to the end of the second quarter of 2011 and were 32% higher as compared to the end of 2010.
+As a result, and based on expected continuation of strong demand levels and increases in manufacturing costs discussed below, Kronos anticipates its average selling prices will continue to increase during the remainder of 2011.

-During 2011, Kronos expects to see significantly higher feedstock ore costs driven by tight ore supplies and higher-than-historical increases in petroleum coke, energy and freight costs which are being driven in part by escalating worldwide fuel prices.
-Overall, Kronos currently expects that its per metric ton cost of TiO2 produced will increase approximately 10% to 15% in 2011 as compared to 2010.
-Given that the current conditions for the TiO2 industry discussed above are not expected to change over the year, Kronos believes that it should be able to recoup such higher costs through additional selling price increases.
+Throughout 2011, Kronos has seen, and expects to continue to see, significantly higher feedstock ore costs driven by tight ore supplies and higher-than-historical increases in petroleum coke, energy and freight costs which are being driven in part by escalating worldwide fuel prices.
+Overall, Kronos currently expects the per metric ton cost of TiO2 it produces will increase approximately 10% to 15% in 2011 as compared to 2010.
+Given the current conditions for the TiO2 industry discussed above, Kronos was able to, and expects to continue to be able to recoup such higher costs through additional selling price increases.